tsameema/Python-Mini_Adventures/Project7_CeasarHack/README.md

 if you don’t know the key.
 There are only 26 possible keys for the Caesar cipher, so a computer can easily try all possible decryptions and display the results to the user.
 In cryptography, we call this technique a brute-force attack.
 This program helps users find the original message by trying all possible shift keys.

-## Usage
-The Caesar Cipher Hacker program provides a command-line interface for decrypting Caesar cipher messages.
-Follow the on-screen prompts to decrypt a message.

 ## Methods
 The CaesarHack class defines several methods to facilitate the decryption process: